kingzamzon/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

   For example, if you passed nothing, and you're requesting to perform a decryption operation for an access control condition, then the session capability object will be a wildcard for the access control condition, which grants this session signature the ability to decrypt this access control condition.

 ### `switchChain`
-If you want to ask Metamask to try and switch the user's chain, you may pass true here.
-This will only work if the user is using Metamask.
-If the user is not using Metamask, then this will be ignored.
+If you want to ask MetaMask to try and switch the user's chain, you may pass true here.
+This will only work if the user is using MetaMask.
+If the user is not using MetaMask, then this will be ignored.

 ### `sessionKey`
 The serialized session key pair to sign.
 If not provided, a session key pair will be fetched from localStorage or generated.

 ### `capabilityAuthSigs`
 Not limited to capacityDelegationAuthSig, we want to be able to pass in any other authSigs for other purposes.

+### `authNededCallback`
+This is a callback that will be called if you need to authenticate using a PKP.
+If you don't pass this callback, then the user will be prompted to authenticate with their wallet, like MetaMask.

 ## Return Value